jf3096/json-typescript-mapper/README.md

 ## Test Report
 The test case will be covered in the next push.
 This caused by inconsistent return type.
 ![alt tag](/git-img/Test Results — spec_index.ts.png)

+## Fixed
+1) Fixed test cases.
+According to typescript official website tips [NULL IS BAD](https://basarat.gitbooks.io/typescript/content/docs/tips/null.html), therefore I updated all null value to void 0 which is a better expression than undefined (idea from underscore source code).
+Most cases it won't affect previous version at all.

 ## Roadmap:
 1) Fully json mapping to the modal class convention should be provided.